Your Los Angeles Divorce: The Basics

 What Can I Expect After I File For Divorce?

 Before the divorce can be granted in Los Angeles, all child support, child custody, and property division issues will need to be settled either by a trial or by an agreement you reach with your spouse.
 L.A. also has a mandatory 6-month waiting period before a divorce can be finalized.
 Under California law, this means that the divorce itself won’t be final until at least six months after all your paperwork is turned in to the court and your divorce is approved.

 Going through a divorce is never easy, and the legal process in Los Angeles can be complex.
 Meeting with an experienced divorce attorney or finding free legal aid in Los Angeles may help dealing with both your spouse and the paperwork.
 There is also more general material on this topic in FindLaw’s divorce section.

 The divorce process is rarely simple and usually involves raw emotions and complicated matters of property and (often) child custody.
-It can be hard just knowing how to get started.
-But you can have a Los Angeles-area divorce attorney review your case for free, with absolutely no obligation.
+If you're thinking about divorce or would like help with the process, it's a good idea to consult with a divorce attorney near you today.